simonpacis/Dungeons-of-Arvum/wiki/items.md

 [Legendary](#legendary)<br>

 ## Note
-Please note that the prices you'll find the items for in the stores will vary between 80% to 120% of the listed price.
+Please be aware that the prices you'll find the items for in the stores will vary between 80% to 120% of the listed price.

 ### Common